-Adelphi confers associate degrees on undergraduates who have fulfilled the requirements in University College.
+Adelphi confers associate degrees on undergraduates who have fulfilled the requirements in the ABLE program.
 The 64-credit associate degree in liberal arts consists of 28 credits of General Education requirements and 36 credits of electives and major course work.